This post contains affiliate links.

 It’s the home of port wine and has an amazing nightlife and seafood scene.
 It also has a nearby beach for the sun worshippers, a world heritage site for the culture lovers, and the Duoro valley for the outdoorsy.
 Whatever you want in a vacation, Porto has it.
-Add it to your bucket list today!
+Add it to your Portugal trip today!

 Ready to go?
 Click here to book your stay in Porto!